cheapjack/LabFromAChip/docs/GettingStarted.md

 Insert your prepared slide into the Foldscope as below (be careful slotting it in not to push your PDMS slab or coverslip away)

 That's it!
 You're ready!
-Now setup your phone with the Foldscope and see if our algal friends have found their way into the microfluidic channels.
+Now setup your phone with the Foldscope [as above](#phone-viewing) and see if our algal friends have found their way into the microfluidic channels.
 We've found that the vinyl record is the most rewarding, as you really get to see our *Euglena gracilis* moving along the grooves and you could try imagine how slow the music might sound like at their speed.
 With your phone setup you could try shining the LED included and see how they respond.

 These organisms are mixotrophic in that they 'eat' proteins and plant matter but also photosynthesise, so like plants 'make' food from sunlight.
 They are like plants but also behave like animals.